Paul R. Abramson (psychologist): Sex and the law

-Child Sexual Abuse
+Child sexual abuse

 Abramson's 1984 book, Sarah: A Sexual Biography was one of the first in-depth psychological portrayals of the ravages of childhood sexual abuse.
 A true-life story, it was also a testimonial to the psychological survival of the victim.
 Though Americans have grown accustomed to the enormity of childhood sexual abuse through its depiction in newspapers, novels, memoirs and movies, this was not the case in 1984.
-When the Los Angeles Times reviewed the book shortly after publication it remarked, “How can so much intimate, destructive violence be part of our here and now, almost before our eyes?
+When the Los Angeles Times reviewed the book shortly after publication, it remarked, “How can so much intimate, destructive violence be part of our here and now, almost before our eyes?
 No novelist would dare, because fiction can neither resolve, nor even make reasonable, this material.”

 Abramson continued to write about the impact of childhood sexual abuse, most notably the nation's largest child pornography case which involved over 3000 images of children, discovered at the home of the director of a prominent preschool.
 Another book he wrote about this subject matter, with co-author Steven Pinkerton (a psychiatry professor at the Medical College of Wisconsin), is A House Divided: Suspicions of mother-daughter incest.
 The book details a child sexual molestation case (drawn from his three decades of serving as an expert witness in civil and criminal litigation) gone shockingly awry, and concludes with recommendations for policy changes to minimize false accusations.